hedgieinsocks/htp/README.md

 # htp

-HTTP Tick Ping (htp) - a tool to send HTTP probe requests at regular intervals
+`htp` (http tick ping) - a tool to send HTTP probe requests at regular intervals

 The requests are sent at the exact scheduled time depending on the set interval, even if the previous requests have not completed yet.
 This might help determine how long the service exposed on the target URL stays unavailable from the user's perspective after e.g. k8s pod or web server restart.